Portland to Bodega Bay

-Highly detailed regional map of the west coast, extending from Bodega Bay, California, to just south of the mount of the Columbia River.
+Highly detailed regional map of the west coast, extending from Bodega Bay, California, to just south of the mouth of the Columbia River, including Mount Hood and the Portland area.

 The chart is one of the sectional charts from the French edition of Vancouver's Voyages and comprise the first detailed printed maps of the regions covered.